How to Create an Overlay Effect?

 Output:

-Slide in Overlay from bottom to top
+Slide in Overlay from Bottom to Top

 Output:

-Slide in Overlay from left to right HTML
+Slide in Overlay from Left to Right

 HTML